-Gladioli: This majestic, tall specie of flower is a good option to place in a funeral arrangement, as they convey feelings of character, strength, sincerity and moral integrity.
+Gladioli: This majestic, tall species of flower is a good option to place in a funeral arrangement, as they convey feelings of character, strength, sincerity and moral integrity.

-Roses: This floral specie boasts an array of different meanings.
-When used in a funeral arrangement however, they symbolise both youthfulness and innocence, as well as love and courage.
+Roses: This floral species boasts an array of different meanings.
+When used in a funeral arrangement , however, they symbolize both youthfulness and innocence, as well as love and courage.
 Crimson roses are one of the most prevalent options for funeral flower arrangements as they denote feelings of sorrow and grief.